ryusei10best/openai-realtime-api/README.md

 #### Priority 1 (Must have)
 - Share doc with others
+    - Realtime collaboration
 - Text autocomplete

 #### Priority 2 (Important)
 - Planning tab (assistant will use Plan to execute commands in text editor)
     - User can confirm assistant web scraping actions step-by-step
     - Assistant suggestions (user doesn't know what they want or how they want it)

 #### Priority 3 (Nice to have)
 - Color themes

 #### Ideas
+- Assistant commands based on image
 - Verify web scraping results
 - Realtime voice mode
 - Calendar tab